Fertilisation: Flowering plants

+Self-pollination and outcrossing

-Cross-fertilisation and self-fertilisation represent different strategies with differing benefits and costs.
-An estimated 48.7% of plant species are either dioecious or self-incompatible obligate out-crossers.
+Outcrossing, or cross-fertilisation, and self-fertilisation represent different strategies with differing benefits and costs.
+An estimated 48.7% of plant species are either dioecious or self-incompatible obligate outcrossers.
 It is also estimated that about 42% of flowering plants exhibit a mixed mating system in nature.

-In the most common kind of mixed mating system, individual plants produce a single type of flower and fruits may contain self-fertilised, out-crossed or a mixture of progeny types.
+In the most common kind of mixed mating system, individual plants produce a single type of flower and fruits may contain self-fertilised, outcrossed or a mixture of progeny types.
 The transition from cross-fertilisation to self-fertilisation is the most common evolutionary transition in plants, and has occurred repeatedly in many independent lineages.
-About 10-15% of flowering plants are predominantly self-fertilising.
+About 10–15% of flowering plants are predominantly self-fertilising.

-Self-pollination

 Under circumstances where pollinators or mates are rare, self-fertilisation offers the advantage of reproductive assurance.
 Self-fertilisation can therefore result in improved colonisation ability.
 In some species, self-fertilisation has persisted over many generations.
-Capsella rubella is a self-fertilisating species that became self-compatible 50,000 to 100,000 years ago.
+Capsella rubella is a self-fertilising species that became self-compatible 50,000 to 100,000 years ago.
 Arabidopsis thaliana is a predominantly self-fertilising plant with an out-crossing rate in the wild of less than 0.3%; a study suggested that self-fertilisation evolved roughly a million years ago or more in A. thaliana.
 In long-established self-fertilising plants, the masking of deleterious mutations and the production of genetic variability is infrequent and thus unlikely to provide a sufficient benefit over many generations to maintain the meiotic apparatus.
 Consequently, one might expect self-fertilisation to be replaced in nature by an ameiotic asexual form of reproduction that would be less costly.
 However the actual persistence of meiosis and self-fertilisation as a form of reproduction in long-established self-fertilising plants may be related to the immediate benefit of efficient recombinational repair of DNA damage during formation of germ cells provided by meiosis at each generation.